1. Salient features of the Act

 V) The rules, regulations, instructions, manuals and records, held by it or under its control or used by its employees for discharging its functions:

-The Bank issues rules, guidelines and instructions by way of Circulars, Letters and other communications for conducting the business of the Bank to its officials.
-The said guidelines are also contained in the manual of instructions, discretionary power booklet for conducting Bank`s business.
+The Bank issues rules, guidelines and instructions by way of Circulars, Letters and other communications for conducting the business of the Bank to its Officials.
+The said guidelines are also contained in the manual of instructions, discretionary power booklet for conducting Bank's business.
+These are quite a number of documents like manuals, book of instructions, circulars ,scheme of delegation of powers, proceedings of the Board etc. And also the periodical circulars used by the employees for discharging various functions.
+(These are all meant for internal circular and cannot be shared with pubic).
+However, certain information is available in the following links:

 Vi) Statement of the categories of documents that are held by it or under its control: